flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 # {{ page.title }}

-I’ve been observing system evaluation practice for close to 10 years.
-Thought to share a few funny and intriguing things that I noted.
+Having observed system evaluation practice for close to 10 years, I thought to share a few funny and intriguing things that I noted.

 Overview of this post: